Bakersfield, California: 1952 earthquake

 Aftershocks continued for the next month, and on August 22 at 3:42 pm, another earthquake, measured at 5.8, struck directly under the city's center in the most densely populated area of the southern San Joaquin Valley.
 Four people died in the aftershock, and many of the town's historic structures sustained heavy damage.
+St Francis Church was damaged by the 1952 earthquake and was reconstructed after that damage.
+Now, in 2026, it is being renovated.

 1970 to 2010

 Between 1970 and 2010, Bakersfield grew 400% (from 70,000 to 347,483), making it one of the fastest-growing cities in California.

 Bakersfield's close proximity to mountain passes, primarily the Tejon Pass on Interstate 5 between the Greater Los Angeles Area and the San Joaquin Valley, has made the city a regional transportation hub.

 In 1990, Bakersfield was one of 10 U.S. communities to receive the All-America City Award from the National Civic League.

 In 2010, the Bakersfield MSA had a gross metropolitan product of $29.466 billion, making it the 73rd-largest metropolitan economy in the United States.